Last Updated on January 15, 2023

 Started in 1940, The Roast Grill is a cash-only hot dog joint that tops the list of one of the best restaurants in Raleigh.
 The menu is simple- tell Hot Dog George how many hot dogs you want, if you want a Coke in a glass bottle and an order of freshly made baklava.

 The hot dogs come with mustard, chili, onions, and slaw.
-Don’t you even think about asking for ketchup!
+Don’t you even think about asking for ketchup?
 Why?
 George’s grandmother, who started The Roast Grill, said that if she spent a day and a half making the chili, it wouldn’t be ruined with some ketchup.

-This enraged my followers on Tiktok, but sometimes you must trust that the chef knows what he’s doing!
+This enraged my followers on TikTok, but sometimes you must trust that the chef knows what he’s doing!

 Sola Coffee Cafe

-Solas is everything you want in a café.
+Sola is everything you want in a café.
 For starters, they serve quality local fresh coffee, but a toast menu will make you go insane, and plenty of #instaworthy corners and murals.
-Whether you’re stopping by to catch up with a friend over a Chicken & Pesto sandwich or splitting a bag of their hot mini doughnuts, Solas is a foodie must-stop Raleigh restaurant to fuel up.
+Whether you’re stopping by to catch up with a friend over a Chicken & Pesto sandwich or splitting a bag of their hot mini doughnuts, Sola is a foodie must-stop Raleigh restaurant to fuel up.

-Don’t forget to take a selfie with the “I believe in Raleigh” mural.
+Don’t forget to take a selfie with the “I Believe in Raleigh” mural.

 STIR

-Website | 4242 Six Forks Rd Ste 100
+Address: 4242 Six Forks Rd Ste 100, Raleigh, NC

 Fresh oysters, delicious craft cocktails, and artisanal ice set STIR apart from other Raleigh restaurants.
 Located in North Hills, STIR invites foodies to experience the difference artisanal ice makes in a drink.